yanellymego/DanZens/README.md

 Y. Mego, C. Valdez, H. M. Camarillo-Abad, and F. L. Cibrian, “DanZens: Wearable Technology for Real-Time Motion Analysis in Dance,” in *Proc.
 IEEE Int.
 Conf.
 Pervasive Computing and Communications (PerCom)*, 2025.
 [Online].
 Available: https://ieeexplore.ieee.org/document/11038673

 ## Funding
-This work was supported by Chapman University
+This work was supported by an Undergraduate Research Grant from Chapman University.
+Conference travel was supported by the Fowler School of Engineering and the Center for Undergraduate Excellence at Chapman University.